-Students should seek ethical clearance for all assessment tasks which involve research, following the procedures used by researchers at the University as laid down in the University's Research Ethics Policy and Code of Conduct.
+Students should seek ethical clearance for all assessment tasks which involve research, or where specifically required, following the procedures used by researchers at the University as laid down in the University's Research Ethics Policy and Code of Conduct.
 Programme teams will make students aware of this, and support students through the process of seeking ethical clearance in accordance with the Policy.